matt-newman/matt-newman.github.io/README.md

 * LESS used since 2012
 * SASS used since 2011

 I've got an ideal of writing and maintaining clean and efficient CSS.
 A constant desire to keep up with the ever evolving landscape of CSS as browser standards and adoption evolve, through an evolution from using tables for layout, inline styles and attributes in an email context, to using floats for layout in external stylesheets, shifting towards using flexbox for layout with varying prefix based support.
-With this I've seen and used a number of different stratagies for authoring CSS, such as a modular pattern for self contained components, to OOCSS and stratagies for addressing different problems such as background and font color inheritence for links etc.
+With this I've seen and used a number of different strategies for authoring CSS, such as a modular pattern for self contained components, to OOCSS and strategies for addressing different problems such as background and font color inheritance for links etc.

 ### Javascript
 used since 2010